MiSTer-devel/GBA_MiSTer/README.md

 PLEASE do not report errors without testing with the original BIOS

 # Games with crashes/hang
-- Banjo-Kazooie hangs after start.
-Workaround: instantly save ingame, reset the game and reload the save

 - Colin McRae Rally 2.0 hangs when going into race

 - Digimon Racing: hang on 3rd screen(Griptonite)